 - Stir together all ingredients in a heavy-bottomed pot (using 1/3 cup brandy).
 Bring to a boil, reduce heat, and simmer, stirring often, until cranberries burst and sauce has a slightly-thickened, jammy consistency, 10 minutes.

 - Remove from heat.
 If you prefer a stronger brandy flavor, stir in an additional 1 tablespoon before transferring cranberry sauce to a bowl.
-Cover and refrigerate until chilled.
+Cover and refrigerate until well-chilled.
 Sauce will thicken as it cools.

 - Store sauce, covered, in the refrigerator for up to 5 days or in the freezer for up to 2 months.
 When chilled, I like to return the sauce to room temperature before serving.